top of page

 When you have an older stadium such as Wade Stadium there is going to be an atmosphere of respect towards the building.
 There is a wow factor when you first approach the building bare witness to the brick-laced exterior.
 The simplicity of the entrance also adds a touch of nostalgia, but it’s once you are inside that you either appreciate the place or find it cumbersome.

-The covered grandstand offers two sections of bleacher seating with seat backs for added comfort, eight pillars hold up the roof that supports a small press box, and bleacher seating extends down the first and third base side of the stadium.
+The covered grandstand offers two sections of bleacher seating with seat backs for added comfort, eight pillars hold up the roof that supports a small press box, and bleacher seating extends down the first and third base sides of the stadium.

 The brick design is also evident inside the building down the right field and left field lines where tall light towers also make their presence.
 Picnic tables are situated in the right field area that provides a nice view of the historic grandstand.
 Harley D. Husky can be spotted almost anywhere in the stadium, the official team mascot is a favorite among fans of all ages.